PART 2 (If you haven't done so already then

 more concerned about 'raising' and 'influencing'

 your child in a much more better manner.
-You can

 start showing them more love and attention and